 Github Classroom: We use Github Classroom to distribute problem sets and exams.
 You will receive an e-mail with a link.
 Click on that link and a repo, with instructions, will be created.
 Do this as soon as you receive the e-mail.
 We don’t want GitHub problems to arise the night before the assignment is due.

 Tardiness: We begin on time and end on time.

 Credit: Gov 50 fulfills the QRD requirement.
 You may also get concentration credit.
 This is true, obviously, for Government.
 It is also true in Statistics, Psychology, Sociology, and Social Studies.
 I am happy to support students who want to petition other departments.

 Announcements: You are responsible for any assignment/exam/deadline updates/changes which are either announced in class or promulgated via the course Canvas e-mail list.
-The official Preceptor’s Notes on Piazza are important, but we will e-mail them to you.
-You are not responsible for every other random post on Piazza.
-In fact, you can ignore Piazza completely, if you want.
+The official Preceptor’s Notes on Slack are important, but we will e-mail them to you.
+You are not responsible for every other random post on Slack.
+In fact, you can ignore Slack completely, if you want.

 Solo Participation: 5 points.
 This category relates to things you do alone in class.
 Missing class (without notifying us) or missing too many classes will cost you points, as will a failure to participate in class activities.
 We keep track of this via Google forms and sheets, so be sure to fill them out when requested.
 Note that I do not care if you know the answer when I cold-call you.
 This plays no part in your grade.

 Group Participation: 5 points.
 This category relates to activities you do with other students.
 Helping your fellow students, especially on Slack, is the best form of group participation, as is volunteering for a class role like scribe.
 Be a good class citizen.
 Help your classmates during Study Halls.
 Do not shirk on group projects.